theAlgorithmist/Angular8CubicBezierSpline/README.md

 # Angular 8 and Typescript Math Toolkit Cubic Bezier Spline

-This is the code distribution for the Medium Article, _CCubic Bezier Splines With Angular 8 and PixiJS_ (url).
+This is the code distribution for the Medium Article, _Cubic Bezier Splines With Angular 8 and PixiJS_ (url).

 This is the distribution of the Typesript Math Toolkit cubic Bezier spline.
 Spline construction and drawing are illustrated with an interactive Angular 8 demo that uses PIXI 4 for dynamic drawing.
 The application allows a small number of interpolation points to be defined by clicking in the drawing area.
 Click the 'Draw' button to compute and draw the cubic spline that smoothly interpolates these points.